Intervention/docs/image/v2/api/opacity/content.md

 ## Parameters

 ### transparency
-The new percent of transparency for the current image.
+The new percent of transparency as integer for the current image.

 ## Return Values
-Instance of Intervention\Image\Image
+Instance of `Intervention\Image\Image`

 ## Examples